cu-mkp/research-teaching-companion/content/resources/activity-sheets/_index.md

 ---

 # Lesson Plans for Hands-On
-Making and Knowing Lesson Plans and associated teaching resources provide step-by-step guidance in planning and executing hand-on activities in the classroom or maker space.
-These Lesson Plans might be integrated into classes as skill building or as one-off sessions for class community building or to stimulate the students' historical imagination by exposure to past materials and processes.
+Making and Knowing Lesson Plans and associated teaching resources provide step-by-step guidance in planning and executing hand-on activities in the classroom, studio, laboratory, or maker space.
+These Lesson Plans might be integrated into classes for skill building, as one-off sessions for class community building, or to stimulate the students' historical imagination by exposure to past materials and processes.
 The hands-on activities offered here might also be used as stand-alone activities for public outreach.

 ## Activity Sheets, Assignments, and Reconstruction Protocols
 - Introductions to *Secrets of Craft and Nature*